Common Washington Motorcycle Accident Injuries

 When a motorcycle is involved in an accident, the rider might suffer serious injuries given the relatively little protection that motorcycle safety gear provides.
 According to the Washington Traffic Safety Commission, there were 354 motorcycle crashes resulting in serious injuries and 72 fatal motorcycle collisions in Washington state in 2014.

-What are some common motorcycle accident injuries?
+What are some of the frequent motorcycle accident injuries that occur?

 If you ride a motorcycle, wearing a helmet is one of the best ways to protect yourself from injuries.
 According to the National Highway Traffic Safety Administration (NHTSA), motorcycle helmets are about 37 percent effective in preventing fatal injuries and 67 percent effective in preventing non-fatal brain injuries.